Running Baking Class Business From Home — UK Blueprint

 Cons:

-• May require significant marketing efforts
+• Initial marketing efforts required

 Risks:

-• Failure to attract customers
+• Inability to attract and retain customers

 UK-Specific Tips